Issue Date

 Rapid revival in the economy is expected to drive consumer demand in Fiscal 2025, leading to healthy growth in NBFCs.
 Going forward, CRISIL MI&A expects NBFC credit to grow at 15-17% between Fiscal 2024 and Fiscal 2027 driven by growth in the retail segment, and MSME loans in the wholesale segment.

 The company has built a balanced and diversified portfolio of lending products that seek to fulfil a wide range of needs and aspirations for its customers, including its underbanked customers.
-As on September 30, 2024, its product portfolio consisted of 13 lending products spanning across its three business verticals of Enterprise Lending, Asset Finance and Consumer Finance.
+As of March 31, 2025, its product portfolio consisted of 13 lending products spanning across its three business verticals of Enterprise Lending, Asset Finance and Consumer Finance.

 The company’s phygital sourcing network is composed of its own internal distribution network, its external distribution network as well as its digital capabilities.
-The company has a pan-India presence with no region accounting for more than 35% of its total gross loans for the six-month period ended on September 30, 2024.
+It has a pan-India presence with no region accounting for more than 35% of its total gross loans as at March 31, 2025.

 Particulars (in Rs. crores)